schmaustech/hypershift-blog/README.md

 kni21   kni21     2                               False         False                  True              True             Minimum availability requires 2 replicas, current 0 available
 ~~~

-If we wait a little bit longer for the cluster to instantiate and then look at all the running pods across all cluster namespaces we can now see that everything is up and operational:
+If we wait a little bit longer for the cluster to instantiate and then look at all the running pods across all cluster namespaces but using the kubeconfig we extracted we can now see that everything is up and operational:

 ~~~bash
 $ oc get pods -A --kubeconfig=kni21-kubeconfig